 Firstly I must say yes I am a single mom by general definition, but I don't necessarily see myself as a single mom.
 I could not be where I am, doing what I do, if it were not for my community.
 I understand that there is a great sacrifice.
 My daughter has sacrificed, my family has sacrificed a lot for me to be where I am, and doing what I do.

 I’m very keen on legacy building, and understanding that my life is not my own, in the sense that, whatever I do cannot be just to serve myself in the here and now.
 Everything I do needs to be for the greater broader community.
 How I balance it; I have my village.
 I strongly believe in the village philosophy, and my village has carried me this far.

-What advice do you have for young Black women trying to get ahead professionally?
+What advice do you have for young Black Canadian women trying to get ahead professionally?

 Move with grace.
-Sometimes Black people in general have these strongholds, whether it be, you know, how we define ourselves.
-Some systemic barriers that we might be going through, and we can become as a friend calls it “battle heartened”, and sometimes think that everyone is our adversary.
+Sometimes Black Canadian people, in general, have these strongholds, whether it be, you know, how we define ourselves.
+Some systemic barriers that we might be going through, and we can become like a friend calls it “battle heartened”, and sometimes think that everyone is our adversary.